 The Nevada Legislature is now in the interim period between legislative sessions; the 81st Session of the Nevada Legislature convenes February 1, 2021.

-The fourth meeting of the Committee to Conduct an Interim Study of the Requirements for Reapportionment and Redistricting, will be held on Tuesday, October 20, 2020.
-For more information about previous meetings, please visit the committee's meetings page.
+The Committee to Conduct an Interim Study of the Requirements for Reapportionment and Redistricting held four meetings during the 2019 - 2020 Interim.
+For more information about the meetings, please visit the committee's meetings page.

 Wednesday, April 1st, 2020

 Oct 2020 - Nov 2020

 Tuesday, October 20th, 2020

 General election; Last election held under 2011-cycle districts

 The statutory deadline to provide census data to Nevada